 Backup + Factory Reset

-Probably the best combination of things to do does require you plan ahead, and set up a backup of your phone’s data to the Google Cloud.
+Probably the best combination of things to do requires you to plan ahead and set up a backup of your phone’s data to the Google Cloud.
 This way, even if you have to reset the phone for whatever reason, a reasonably current set of your phone’s data will be available, intact, and ready to get your phone back into action.
-I will walk you through how to set this up.
 You will need a Google account for this.

 To set up backup, follow these steps.